La Boca

 La Boca ([la ˈβoka]; "the Mouth", probably of the Matanza River) is a neighborhood (barrio) of Buenos Aires, the capital of Argentina.

 Its location near the Port of Buenos Aires meant the neighbourhood became a melting pot of different cultures during the 20th century, when millions of immigrants from Europe and Asia arrived to Argentina.
-In particular, many of its settlers originated from the city of Genoa.
+In particular, many of its settlers originated from the Italian region of Liguria.
 The neighbourhood became a cornerstone for porteño culture, being an important site during the early development of the tango.

-Today, it is mostly known for being home to Boca Juniors, one of the two largest football teams in Argentina.
+Today, it is mostly known for being home to Boca Juniors, one of the two largest sports clubs in Argentina.

 Geography

 La Boca is located in the south-east of the city, near its old port.
 Another of the 48 barrios, Barracas, lies to the west; San Telmo and Puerto Madero are to the north.
+On the opposite (right) bank of the Matanza River to the south is the Dock Sud neighborhood of Avellaneda Partido (Buenos Aires Province), with the two areas connected by the Puente Nicolás Avellaneda.

 History

 In 1882, after a lengthy general strike, La Boca seceded from Argentina, and the rebels raised the Genoese flag, which was immediately torn down personally by then President Julio Argentino Roca.

 Among sports fans, Boca is best known for being the home of the world-renowned football club Boca Juniors.
 The club plays its home matches in Estadio Alberto J. Armando, popularly known as La Bombonera (Spanish for "the bonbon box").